-The Solvency Capital Requirement coverage ratio as at 31 December 2022 was 204% with Eligible Own Funds to meet the SCR of €118.0m and a Solvency Capital Requirement of €57.8m.
+The Solvency Capital Requirement coverage ratio as at 31 December 2023 was 198% with Eligible Own Funds of €132.8m and a Solvency Capital Requirement of €67.1m.
 The Company derives its Solvency Capital Requirement from the Standard Formula approach.